geodynamics/aspect/cookbooks/grain_size_ridge/doc/grain_size_ridge.md

 evolving grain size, and deformation by dislocation creep reducing the grain size.
 For more details on this material model and how to use it for global mantle convection models, see {cite:t}`dannberg:grain:size`.
-We have to specify the parameter for both creep mechanisms and for the grain size evolution.
+We have to specify the parameters for both creep mechanisms and for the grain size evolution.

 ```{literalinclude} material_model.part.prm